SK Innovation loses U.S. battery trade case but gets temporary OK to sell to Ford, VW

 LG Chem’s wholly owned battery subsidiary LG Energy Solution praised the ruling.

-“SKI’s total disregard of our warnings and intellectual property rights gave us no choice but to file this case,” said Jong Hyun Kim, CEO of LG Energy Solution.
+“SKI’s total disregard of our warnings and intellectual property rights gave us no choice but to file this case,” Kim Jong-hyun, the CEO of LG Energy Solution, said in a statement.
 He said the company would “further strengthen the protection of intellectual property rights going forward.”

+“SK Innovation should stop twisting the litigation situation and humbly accept the ITC’s final decision and we urge (SK Innovation) to actively take actions to close the lawsuit as soon as possible by making responsible proposals,” LG Energy Solution said in a separate statement.

 SK Innovation, in a statement, said it regretted the ITC’s decision “but it’s a relief that we will continue to supply to Ford and Volkswagen.”